 Yes, we regularly undertake due diligence as part of our national roll-out service.
 Our initial role is to establish the suitability of each site as a basis for a standard fit-out.
 We will also agree with each landlord that a unit will be provided to meet standard requirements, to an agreed specification and that the relevant limitations on the Lease obligations are in place, so that the above can be delivered on time.

 Our TDD reports also include various specialist skills from the experienced team of surveyors at Bradley-Mason LLP.
 This includes an assessment of dilapidations liability under the proposed Lease, any building compliance issues in terms of fire precautions, means of escape, inclusive access and energy performance, along with any Health & Safety Risks imposed, including asbestos.

 Disposal Surveys & Vendor Surveys

 Bradley-Mason LLP offer Building Surveys to assist in managed site disposals.
-Our Disposal Surveys assess the condition and potential issues raised by a purchaser, including Dilapidations if a leasehold interest is being disposed of, and any other specialist advice such as measured surveys, asbestos surveys and cost advice on any works required.
+Our Disposal Surveys assess the condition and potential issues raised by a purchaser, including Dilapidations if a leasehold interest is being disposed of, and any other specialist advice such as measured surveys and cost advice on any works required.

 A Vendor Survey constitutes a similar service, although it is usually specific to the disposal of an investment interest, where we would be instructed to undertake a detailed survey and prepare a Vendors Survey Pack to be issued to potential purchasers.
 If required, our Report can be assigned to the final purchaser to give assurance that the building is in a suitable condition.
 This avoids a delay during the purchase period and allows a reduced time between acceptance of the offer and exchange of contracts.